-But if you need to borrow money for a specific purpose -- say, to buy a car or to cover college tuition, for example.
-For that, you'd typically take out an installment loan.
-Essentially, you borrow one big chunk of money and pay it off in monthly installments until the debt is gone.
+That's different from when you need to borrow money for a specific purpose -- to buy a car or to cover college tuition, for example.
+For that, you'd typically take out an installment loan, essentially borrowing one big chunk of money and paying it off in monthly installments until the debt is gone.

-"Perhaps the best illustration of revolving credit versus an installment loan is a home equity line of credit versus a [lump sum] home equity loan," Davis says.
-"A HELOC is a revolving line of credit that homeowners can draw on or pay down."
-But a lump sum home equity loan has a fixed loan amount and repayment term -- "it's a classic installment loan," he says.
+Consider the difference between a home equity line of credit and a home equity loan.
+"A HELOC is a revolving line of credit that homeowners can draw on or pay down," says Davis.
+But a lump sum home equity loan has a fixed loan amount and repayment term.
+"It's a classic installment loan," he says.

-So, why might you choose revolving credit over an installment loan?
-Revolving credit is best when you want the flexibility to spend on credit month over month, without a specific purchase established up front.
-And in the case of credit cards, it can be beneficial to spend on credit to earn rewards points and cash back -- just as long as you pay the balance off on time every month.
+Revolving credit is best when you want the flexibility to spend on credit month over month, without a specific purpose established up front.
+It can be beneficial to spend on credit cards to earn rewards points and cash back -- as long as you pay off the balance on time every month.

-Any time you make a purchase on credit, it has an impact on your FICO credit score, which is the score most commonly used by lenders.
+Any time you spend on credit, it can have an impact on your FICO credit score, the score most commonly used by lenders.
 How you handle that credit will determine whether the impact is positive or negative.
-Here's how revolving credit specifically can affect your credit score.

 Credit bureaus consider several factors when calculating your FICO credit score.
-The biggest, accounting for 35 percent of your score, is your payment history, according to myFICO.
+The biggest, accounting for 35% of your score, is your payment history.

-The second-most-important factor in determining your FICO score is the amounts owed, which accounts for 30 percent of your score.
+The second-most-important factor in determining your FICO score is the amounts owed, which accounts for 30% of your score.
 Relying too heavily on the credit extended to you is a major red flag to lenders, since it might appear you don't have enough money to keep up with expenses.
-In fact, the last thing you want to do is max out your credit lines.
+The last thing you want to do is max out your credit lines.

-Your credit utilization ratio is a measure of how much credit you're using.
-To find your credit utilization ratio, divide your total outstanding balances by the total amount of credit extended to you.
+To find your credit utilization ratio, a measure of how much credit you're using, divide your total outstanding balances by the total amount of credit extended to you.

-You should also keep in mind that your credit utilization can be high even if you pay off your balance every month.
+Your credit utilization can be high even if you pay off your balance every month, however.
 That's because your balance is often reported to the credit bureaus the day your statement closes, which is different from your due date when you might pay it off.
-For that reason, it's best to avoid running up a large balance, even if you plan to pay it off in a couple weeks.
+For that reason, it's best to avoid running up a large balance, even if you plan to pay it off in a couple of weeks.

 Credit History and New Credit

-Creditors like to see a long, steady history of using credit responsibly, which is why your credit history makes up 15 percent of your FICO score.
+Creditors like to see a long, steady history of using credit responsibly, which is why your credit history makes up 15% of your FICO score.
 The older your credit accounts, including credit cards and other types of revolving credit, the better.

 At the same time, too many accounts opened within a short period of time will not only lower the average age of your credit but will signal to lenders that you could be desperate for more credit.
-That's why new credit makes up 10 percent of your FICO score.
+That's why new credit makes up 10% of your FICO score.

 So, if you have limited experience with credit -- maybe you only have student loans from your early adult years -- it could be beneficial to diversify with a revolving credit account, such as a credit card.

 -- Keep balances low.
-With a credit card or other types of credit, you're able to use up to 100 percent of the credit extended to you.
+With a credit card or other types of credit, you're able to use up to 100% of the credit extended to you.
 But that doesn't mean you should.
-Maxing out your credit will lower your credit score.
+Maxing out your credit line will lower your credit score.
 "You can boost your credit score by lowering your credit utilization in a couple of different ways," Huffman says.
 "Paying down your balances is always a good idea."
 If you can't pay off your balance, another option is to increase your credit limit.
 However, the key is not to add more debt to your new, higher limit.

--- Pay off balances every month.
-A first-time late payment on your credit card can result in a fee as high as $27.
+-- Pay on time every month.
+The average maximum credit card late payment fee is about $36, according to the U.S. News research.
 Plus, some issuers will raise your annual percentage rate on future purchases as a penalty.
 A penalty rate may apply for payments at least 60 days late, and a late payment could trigger a potentially severe drop in your credit score.
-Staying on top of your bills is the most impactive thing you can do to maintain good credit.
+Staying on top of your bills is the most impactful thing you can do to maintain good credit.

 -- Avoid too many applications for revolving credit.
 Before applying for a credit card or other type of credit, be sure your credit score is in good shape to avoid being rejected.
 And if you are approved, space out future applications to avoid a ding to your credit score.

-Revolving credit can be a useful tool or a drag on your credit score, depending how you use it.
-If you're a responsible spender and pay your bills on time, you should be able to use credit to your advantage while also building a good credit score.
-Now that's a win-win.
+Revolving credit can have a positive or negative effect on your credit score, depending how you use it.
+If you're a responsible spender and pay your bills on time, you should be able to use credit to your advantage while building a good credit score.

 More From US News & World Report